ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/wrangling_project_management.md

 ## Updating project
-Once the wrangling is proceeding, tick the boxes in the github issue, add extra notes as comments, and update the labels in ticket and in ingest.
+Once the wrangling is proceeding, tick the boxes in the github issue, add wrangling notes as comments, and update the labels in ticket and in ingest.

 When submission is completed, add appropriate __Release label__ in github issue (for example [release 55](https://github.com/ebi-ait/hca-ebi-wrangler-central/issues?q=state%3Aopen%20label%3A%22Release%2055%22)) so you can easily retrieve all dataset issues for each release.

+### Note
+If project is Managed Access avoid adding sensitive (meta)data and links (hca-util upload area `uuid`) in the (public) github repository.

+You are encouraged to add all those links in a Google document in Brokering [folder](https://drive.google.com/drive/folders/118kh4wiHmn4Oz9n1-WZueaxm-8XuCMkA) and allow only authorised users to view.